sdasun/graphql-request-inspector/README.md

-# GraphQL Request Inspector
+# GraphQL Request Inspecto
-When you inspects `http` graphql reqeust sent by a web application, it's 100% human readable.
+When you inspects `http` graphql reqeust sent by a web application, it's not 100% human readable.
 This will decode the request payload.